MevenBertrand/MevenBertrand.github.io/content/pages/about-en.md

 The best way to reach me is by email, at *Meven.Lennon-Bertrand\[at\]cl.cam.ac.uk*.

-Otherwise, I might be found at the Computer Lab's *William Gates Building*.
+Otherwise, I might be found at the Computer Lab's *William Gates Building*, office FS18.

 ## CV